2024 Route 66 Road Fest

 The Mother of All Road Fests!

-In 2026, America’s Mother Road, Route 66, will be celebrating its 100th anniversary, and to celebrate AAA is creating the first ever… AAA Route 66 Road Fest.
-With the highway spanning over 400 miles within its borders and running right through the state capitol, Oklahoma is the perfect place to host this milestone celebration.
+In 2026, Route 66 will celebrate its 100th birthday.
+To celebrate, AAA has created the AAA Route 66 Road Fest.
+With the highway winding through over 400 miles within its borders, Oklahoma is the perfect place to host this celebration.

 Experience Route 66 Like Never Before: